 What follows is a Q&A interview with Richard, one of our senior Linux/DevOps engineers as to his experience using CraftyBot.
 See also the interview with Sam regarding his experience building this chat bot.

 If you are interested in learn more or utilizing CraftyBot, just reach out and let’s chat.
-We have not productized it yet but are willing to do that if there is interest.
+For pricing and purchase, click here.

 Q: What’s frustrating about creating tickets and adding time in ConnectWise?